vkleer/ci-pp5-buzz-of-berlin/README.md

 The logo and assets were created by the developer.

 ### Images
 - This application was created for education purposes only.
-All of the images used for profile images and posts were sourced from Google to test out the application.
+All of the images used for profile images, posts, recommendations and events were sourced from Google to test out the application extensively.
 I am therefore unable to provide the sources of all the pictures found on Google.

 ### Code
 - 'Buzz of Berlin' is the result of building on the ['Moments'](https://github.com/Code-Institute-Solutions/moments) walkthrough that was provided by Code Institute.
 Though it was used as a foundation, a lot of extra functionality has been added to make this project truly my own.
 Code Institute has been credited throughout my code where applicable using docstrings.
+- I kept receiving a type error that I could not get rid of, but I was able to solve it thanks to [this post on Stack Overflow](https://stackoverflow.com/questions/70468853/typeerror-intermediate-valueintermediate-valueintermediate-value-is-not-i)
+- While fetching data in one of my components, I kept receiving a memory leak indication.
+[This post on Stack Overflow](https://stackoverflow.com/questions/54954385/react-useeffect-causing-cant-perform-a-react-state-update-on-an-unmounted-comp) really helped me understand how to fix it

 ## Acknowledgements
 I would like to thank my partner Lauren Baker for helping me with the name of the application.